exercism/research_experiment_1/README.md

 The `solution_files` are the files that will be presented to the user to edit in the browser, and are the only files that can be overriden by a user.
 The `tests` key is explained below.

+### READMEs

+Each exercise should provide a `README.md`, which gives instructions for completing exercise.
+Parts 1 and 2 have some boilerplate that should go at the top.
+Please refer to the `csharp-1-a` and `csharp-1-b` exercises for examples of text and formatting.
+Note that `##` should be used for headings.

 ### Test messages

 Solving exercises that are part of the experiment is different from the regular website's process in two ways: